lupusalba/ViaVerborumStoryUniverse/WORLDBUILDING - UNIVERSE CREATION.md

 - Humans have a weak shell of mana pool.
 - Nearly all humans have a mana pool (potential for magic).
 - All humans have potential to be knights.
+- Most humans has potential to be both mage and knight (to practice both fields)
 - Humans were not exposed to mana.
 - Humans are at stage **0.2** of evolution; they need exposure to mana to evolve.
   - Uncontrolled exposure: >98% chance the human dies.